 CHANGING ROOMS & BATHROOMS

 Just a reminder that due to other events at the JMU Convocation Center, we are unable to offer indoor bathrooms or changing rooms at the registration site.
 We will have portable bathrooms available in the parking area.

 If you would like to have access to changing rooms for your students, these will be available at Godwin Hall (first floor) located adjacent to the stadium.
 Please be aware that these are not located close to the registration area, so additional time should be allotted if you wish to use these facilities.
 If this is something you would be interested in, please contact Scott Rikkers at email@example.com, or (540) 568-6033 to make arrangements.

 JMU P.O.C. does not issue paper tickets, but rather a comfortable, color-coded wristband that is to be worn at all times.
-Ticket prices for this year’s event are $15.00 for adults and $10.00 for senior citizens and children (6 and under).
+Ticket prices for this year’s event are $15.00 for adults and $10.00 for senior citizens and students.
+Children 3 and under are FREE! children.